 Yours truly sandwiched between G-FEST XIV's guests of honor in 2007, Rhodes Reason and Shelley Sweeney.

 It's hard to believe that I first spoke to Shelley Sweeney in late 2005.
-When she came to America to film a movie called I Am Nipponjin (co-starring with Kamen Rider superstar Hiroshi Fujioka), we conducted an interview for G-FAN magazine about her acting credits in the Godzilla series, most notably as Katherine Berger in Godzilla vs. Mechagodzilla II (1993).
+When she came to America to film a movie called I Am Nipponjin (co-starring with Kamen Rider superstar Hiroshi Fujioka), we conducted an interview for G-FAN magazine about her acting credits in the Godzilla series, most notably as Catherine Berger in Godzilla vs. Mechagodzilla II (1993).
 The interview turned out so well, and so much interest was drummed up, that Shelley was formally invited by J.D.
 Lees and me to attend G-FEST XIV in 2007.

 Shelley and I stand in front of the Rainforest Cafe in Chicago after officially wrapping up our convention duties at G-FEST.